-This year's UKIE census has shown how we need to start working with Equality, Diversity and Inclusion (EDI) at the forefront of our internal policies and hiring.
-We know it's an emergency.
+This year has seen us face crises like no other.
+COVID alone would have made one of the most difficult years in our industry’s history, but with ongoing allegations of abuse, harassment and exploitation, coupled with the awful images that sparked the powerful Black Lives Matter movement, it has shown how we need to start working with Diversity and Inclusion (D&I) at the forefront of our internal policies and hiring.
 Cinzia will walk you through the journey she took transforming Splash Damage's studio culture to become more diverse and inclusive: From Employee Resource Groups, Talks organised in the studio and even the staff Halloween Party!
-You'll learn the little steps required not only to get buy-in at all levels, but to make EDI a vital part of your studio's day to day.
+You'll learn the little steps required not only to get buy-in at all levels, but to make D&I a vital part of your studio's day to day.
 You'll leave this session with knowledge on how to adapt this within your own studios and ways to make your underrepresented employees feel even more welcome and included.

 By coming to Develop what you get is the opportunity to network like you can’t in any other situation.
 Everyone knows everyone and it’s such a wonderful community feel.